pompidou/web-work-kit/documentation/03-resources.md

 -	<a href="https://unsplash.com/" target="_blank">Unsplash</a> (free & beautiful hi-res stock images)
 -	<a href="https://source.unsplash.com/" target="_blank">Unsplash Source</a> (api to access random image from Unsplash, perfect for frontend prototypes)
 -	<a href="http://allthefreestock.com/" target="_blank">AllTheFreeStock</a> (collection of sites offering free stock images)
+-	<a href="http://facebook.github.io/design/devices" target="_blank">Images and Sketch files of popular devices by Facebook</a>

 ## Writing on the web